PNadiadhara/Elite/README.md

  ## Next Steps

 ![Eilte Demo Deck](https://user-images.githubusercontent.com/43886009/60990798-35945680-a317-11e9-8903-21b16c4eef8a.png)

-Adding more games increases our audince, not everyone likes to play handball and basketball.
-Based off the feedback, we will get from our users,  we will add those sports and and or games requested.
-The Elite of the borogugh concept is something our beta users recommend to us to implement and you know what they say, “Give the people what the want”.
-Also having a platform where we give you the organized tornament structure just makes it easer for the players and facilitators
+Adding more games increases our audience, not everyone likes to play handball and basketball.
+Based on the feedback, we will get from our users, we will add those sports and or games requested.
+The Elite of the borough concept is something our beta users recommend to us to implement and you know what they say, “Give the people what the want”.
+Also having a platform where we give you the organized tournament structure just makes it easier for the players and facilitators

 ## Follow us